 Street Design Manual for Urban Areas in Kenya

 Nairobi and other urban areas in Kenya have experienced a rapid increase in motor vehicle ownership over recent years, resulting in traffic congestion, air pollution, and a deteriorating urban environment.
 As many cities attempt to accommodate the increasing motorised traffic, public space is allocated to vehicles, leaving little or no space for the social and economic activities that enable cities to thrive.
-With Kenya’s urban population projected to reach 23 million by 2030, connectivity to education, employment, and social opportunities is fundamental to the development of the country.
+With Kenya’s urban population projected to reach 23 million by 2030, connectivity to education, employment, and social opportunities is fundamental to the country’s development.
 Kenya must start providing the required urban transport facilities and services to enable the citizens to access opportunities safely and efficiently.

 Subscribe